3D Printing is available at Parkdale and Westall Libraries.

 - Handling of the 3D printer is restricted to library staff.

 Introduction to 3D Printing

-Alternatively, we run Introduction to 3D Printing classes at Parkdale and Westall Libraries every month showing you, in easy steps, the basics of 3D printing.
+Alternatively, we run 3D Printing Workshop sessions at Parkdale and Westall Libraries every month showing you, in easy steps, the basics of 3D printing.
 Includes a booking for 3 free hours of printing on the Library 3D printer.

 Prerequisites: basic computer skills and library card.

 Limited spaces, so bookings are essential.
 Ages 15 +.
 Please book by phoning 1300 135 668, in person at any library branch, or using our online booking service.